-A Public Space Protection Order (PSPO) is an order that identifies the public place and prohibits specified things being done in the restricted area and/or requires specified things to be done by persons carrying on specified activities in that area.
+A public space protection order (PSPO) is an order that identifies the public place and prohibits specified things being done in the restricted area.

 Pigeons in Waterlooville

 Following on from a public consultation Havant Borough Council has approved a public space protection order (PSPO) to prohibit the feeding of pigeons in Waterlooville precinct.

 The PSPO came into force in April 2018 and made it an offence for a person to feed pigeons within the designated area.